Course Outline

 Goal:

-To demonstrate an awareness of 1-2 nationalist movements of the 20th century through the analysis of a small number of academic history sources.
+To demonstrate an awareness of 1-2 nationalist movements of the 20th century through the analysis and synthesis of a small number of scholarly secondary sources.

 Product: Essay